Church of the Holy Trinity, Velika Reka

 Church of Holy Trinity was a Serbian Orthodox Church located in the village of Lumadh/Velika Reka, in the municipality of Vushtrri, in Kosovo.
 It belonged to the Diocese of Raška and Prizren of the Serbian Orthodox Church.

-The history of the church

 The church was constructed in 1997 on the foundations of an older church that was built in 1926 by Serbian Colonel Milan Pribićević and his wife Ruža.
 Newly built church was founded and constructed by Dimitrije and Ljiljana Ljiljak.

-The destruction of the church in 1999

-On 20 June 1999, shortly after the arrival of the French KFOR troops, the church was dynamited, burned and then destroyed to the ground.
-On the part of the churchyard the Albanians built the school and the mosque.
-All the centuries-old oak trees that were near the church were cut down and taken away.
+On 20 June 1999 the church was razed.